Nate Corddry

-Nathan Harris Corddry (born September 8, 1977) is an American actor and comedian best known for his roles as Adam Branch on Harry's Law and for his role as Gabriel in the first two seasons of Mom.
-He has also guest starred on series such as Law & Order: Criminal Intent, Studio 60 on the Sunset Strip, The Daily Show, United States of Tara, 30 Rock, and New Girl.
-He also played Private First-Class Loudmouth in the HBO miniseries The Pacific.
-In 2019, Corddry has played engineer Larry Wilson in the Apple TV+ original science fiction space drama series For All Mankind.
-In 2021, Corddry has a recurring role in the TV adaptation of Paper Girls playing Larry Radakowski.
+Nathan Harris Corddry (born September 8, 1977) is an American actor and comedian.
+He is best known for his roles as Adam Branch in the NBC drama series Harry's Law and for his role as Gabriel in the first two seasons of the CBS sitcom Mom.
+He has also guest starred on series such as Law & Order: Criminal Intent, The Daily Show, United States of Tara, 30 Rock, and New Girl.
+He also played Private First-Class Loudmouth in the HBO miniseries The Pacific and Tom Jeter in the NBC comedy-drama series Studio 60 on the Sunset Strip.
+In 2019, Corddry played engineer Larry Wilson in the Apple TV+ original science fiction space drama series For All Mankind.
+In 2021, Corddry had a recurring role in the TV adaptation of Paper Girls playing Larry Radakowski.